angelacjin/angelacjin.github.io/index.md

 Prior to joining Berkeley, I graduated from Cornell University with a B.S. in Computer Science, where I had the privilege of working with and learning from Shuang Chen, José F. Martínez, Christina Delimitrou, and many others.

-My research is supported by an NSF Graduate Research Fellowship.
+My research is supported by an NSF Graduate Research Fellowship and the Computational Research for Equity in the Legal System (CRELS) Fellowship.
+I was previously supported by the Berkeley AI Policy Hub fellowship.

 ## Publications